dcos/telegraf/plugins/inputs/dcos_statsd/README.md

 The metrics received on this server are annotated with the task name and retransmitted to the [statsd plugin](../statsd).

+When a task finishes, any metrics it reported that haven't yet been gathered by Telegraf will be discarded.
+Tasks that live for a duration shorter than the configured `interval` for this input may not have their metrics gathered.

 Sample marathon app configuration:

 ```